-Measure type: Core performance.

-Definition: Cash and cash equivalents held at PureTech Health plc and only wholly-owned subsidiaries as noted (PureTech LYT, PureTech LYT-100, PureTech Management, Inc., PureTech Health LLC, PureTech Securities Corp., PureTech Securities II Corp., Endra Holdings, LLC, Ensof Holdings, LLC, Appearing, Inc., Commense Inc., Enlight Biosciences, LLC, Ensof Biosystems, Inc., Knode Inc., Libra Biosciences, Inc., Mandara Sciences, LLC, Tal Medical, Inc., The Sync Project, and Alivio Therapeutics, Inc.).
+Cash flow and liquidity PureTech Level Cash and Measure type: Core performance.
+Cash Equivalents Definition: Cash and cash equivalents held at PureTech Health plc and only wholly-owned subsidiaries as noted (PureTech LYT, PureTech LYT-100, PureTech Management, Inc., PureTech Health LLC, PureTech Securities Corp., PureTech Securities II Corp., Endra Holdings, LLC, Ensof Holdings, LLC, Appeering, Inc., Commense Inc., Enlight Biosciences, LLC, Ensof Biosystems, Inc., Knode Inc., Libra Biosciences, Inc., Mandara Sciences, LLC, Tal Medical, Inc., The Sync Project, and Alivio Therapeutics, Inc.).
 During the six months ended June 30, 2021, the Company acquired the non controlling interest in Alivio Therapeutics, Inc. and since then Alivio Therapeutics, Inc. is wholly owned by the Company and the related cash and cash equivalents are included in the PureTech Level Cash and Cash Equivalents as of June 30, 2021.
-The cash and Cash Equivalents as of December 31, 2020 as during that period, the subsidiary was not wholly owned by the Company.
+The cash and cash equivalents of Alivio Therapeutics, Inc. were not included in the PureTech Level Cash and Cash Equivalents as of December 31, 2020 as during that period, the subsidiary was not wholly owned by the Company.
 Why we use it: PureTech Level Cash and Cash Equivalents is a measure that provides valuable additional information with respect to cash and cash equivalents available to fund the Wholly Owned Programs and make certain investments in Founded Entities.